BradGreig/brownlow-predictor/docs/index.md

 ![Considering a feature for the game margin](https://github.com/BradGreig/brownlow-predictor/blob/main/data/MarginFeature.png?raw=true)
 *<small>Comparison of the accuracy to predict 3 vote (solid), 2 vote (dashed) and 1 vote (dotted) performances over a single season for all seasons.
 Black lines correspond to our original model, the red lines correspond to the inclusion of a game margin feature. </small>*

 In short, using the margin instead of the simple binary win/loss results in very little difference in the prediction accuracy.
 Overall, this margin feature does improve the performance, but only very marginally.
-Notably, it does do a little better for the 1 and 2 votes than it does for the 3 votes.
+Notably, it does do a little better for the 1 and 2 votes than it does for the 3 votes which is unsurprising given the higher probability of 1 and 2 votes being awarded to players in losing teams.

 ### Adding in coaches votes as a feature